Making the streets of Chester safer

 Although Street Angels is a Church-led initiative you do not need to be a Christian to volunteer with us.
 Anyone over the age of 18 can apply.

-Part of the ROC Angels network of projects, Street Angels Chester has been funded as a pilot project by Safer Streets Cheshire to initially run from December 2023 until the end of March 2024.
+Part of the ROC Angels network of projects, Street Angels Chester was initially funded as a pilot project by Safer Streets Cheshire to initially run from December 2023 until the end of March 2024.
+With stakeholder support we have extended the project indefinitely.

 To volunteer or find out more, head to our volunteering page.